DozingOFFF/NS-SV/README.md

 ## Methodologies

+Note that the configuration files should be modified before running the commands.

 ### Data simulation

 Data simulation tool is provided.
 Users can generate datasets and trial lists for the test scenarios, thereby facilitating the reproduction of the validation results from our paper.